-Police said they want to detain the entire workforce of 3,000 at the Manesar factory in northern India, where workers rampaged on Wednesday after a disciplinary incident with a single employee.
-Scores were injured and a portion of the factory's vehicle assembly line was burned out.
+Police said they want to detain all 3,000 workers at the Manesar factory in northern India, where a riot erupted on Wednesday after a disciplinary incident with a single employee.
+Scores were injured and a portion of the factory's vehicle assembly line was damaged.

-The violence, just nine months after the end of strikes at the facility that cost more than $500 million in lost production, spooked investors worried that Maruti has failed to resolve labour tensions at the 550,000 vehicle per year plant.
+The violence, just nine months after the end of strikes at the facility that cost more than $500 million in lost production, spooked investors and raised the prospects of supply disruptions for Maruti's most popular hatchback, which is assembled at the 550,000 vehicle-per-year plant.

-"Part of the manufacturing area is burned, the whole building is burned, and the people who are running the factory are injured and admitted in the hospital, so it will take a little time," said the official, who was not permitted to speak to the media and declined to be identified.
+"Part of the manufacturing area is burned, the whole building is burned, and the people who are running the factory are injured and admitted in the hospital, so it will take a little time," said the official, who was not authorized to speak to the media.

 The state government of Haryana, where the plant is located, is considering a prolonged shutdown of the factory, the Economic Times newspaper reported on Friday, citing unnamed government officials.

-The office of the chief secretary and labour minister declined to comment on the report when contacted by Reuters.
+The office of the state's chief secretary and labor minister declined to comment on the report when contacted by Reuters.